tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 Applications that require post-compromise security MUST use the exporter interface defined in this document.
-This exporter interface is independent of the TLS exporter defined in {{Section 7.5 of TLS}}, which continues to use a static `exporter_secret` for the lifetime of the connection.
+This exporter interface is independent of the TLS exporter defined in {{Section 7.5 of TLS}}, which continues to use a static `exporter_secret` for the lifetime of the connection for compatiblity with "legacy" applications.

 ## Exporter Usage After Extended Key Update